hanzoai/ROCm/docs/benchmark-docker/training-maxtext-mixtral-8x7b.rst

 Known issue
 ===========

-Some models and configurations may trigger a "Memory Access Fault" message.
+Some models and configurations may trigger a "Memory Access Fault" error.
 Updates to improve stability are planned for upcoming releases.